virus-rpi/DarkEye/README.md

 ### Step 1
-Start server script on your PC.
+Start server script on your PC
 ### Step 2
+Enter the server ip in the config.txt
+### Step 3
-Start client scritpt on your second PC.
+Start client scritpt on your second PC

 ## Commands